 Some of the cool moments from my life were opportunities to see films, in movie theaters.
-In 1989, cinema fans filled movie houses to see the DC superhero Batman come to life.
+In 1989, cinema fans filled movie houses to see the DC superhero Batman on the silver screen.

 I had a good time.
-Michael Keaton’s role as Bruce Wayne, with its distance from crime, detachment from wealth, indifference to romance, makes the character of Batman seem re-imagined.
-I suppose Keaton was a surprise heroic star turn, and the subplot of Gotham City TV news anchors unable to appear beautiful, owing to poison in beauty products delivered by the antagonist character The Joker, is clever.
+Actor Michael Keaton’s role as Bruce Wayne, with its heroism, detachment from wealth, and indifference to romance makes the character of Batman a reinvention.
+I suppose Keaton was a surprise star turn, and the subplot of Gotham City TV news anchors unable to appear beautiful on television, owing to poison in beauty products deliverered by The Joker, is clever.

-The action sequence in a chemicals factory, when Jack Nicholson faces his character Jack Napier’s transition to The Joker, is memorable.
-In other scenes from Batman, Billy Dee Williams of Hollywood fame owing to earlier roles in The Empire Strikes Back and subsequently in Return of the Jedi, appears as Harvey Dent.
+Jack Napier’s transition to The Joker is memorable.
+In other scenes from Batman, Billy Dee Williams of Star Wars: The Empire Strikes Back and subsequently in Star Wars: Return of the Jedi, appears as Harvey Dent.

-When the creepy little video store in the shopping plaza near my home began renting to customers Batman, the staff of the store displayed tapes of the film like a phenomenon.
-Shelf after shelf in their New Releases space was full of the Batman video presentation.
+When the creepy little video store in the shopping plaza near my home began renting to customers Batman, the store displayed tapes of the film like a phenomenon.
+Shelf after shelf were full of the Batman video.
 The format was VHS, the cassette for running a film with a VHS player.

 I’d been to see it, but I wanted that VHS.
-Christmas came, and family placed three hand-wrapped videotape-shaped objects under the holiday tree, one tape for me, one for my brother, and one for my sister.
+Christmas came, and family placed hand-wrapped videotape-shaped objects under the holiday tree.

 They were VHS tapes, but what titles were they?
 Us kids wouldn’t know until Christmas morning.
 At the appointed time, I opened mine, and to my delight, the tape inside was Batman.

-As the family opened our presents, the second tape of Batman under the Christmas tree emerged.
+As the family opened our presents, a second tape of Batman under the Christmas tree emerged.
 My mother’s brother and his wife had arranged for the gift of the movie Batman as well.
-Two VHS tapes of the same film!
+Two VHS tapes of the same film–a double.

-What did my mother pronounce, you might ask?
+What did my dear mother decide, you might ask?
 This was a bummer.
-She would quietly return my copy of the film to the store.
+She would quietly return a copy of the film to its retail store.

 I suppose that taught me a lesson, like not to count your chickens before they hatch.
 It was as if my uncle and aunt had felt I deserved my own copy of Batman, and Santa Claus did not.
 The VHS tape of Batman was a gift, what I wanted and what I was losing.

-Thanks to film director Tim Burton, in 1989, fate unfolded for Batman mobster character Jack Napier.
-The criminal mastermind fell into a vat of burning acid.
-He lost the pigment of his skin pigment and became molded with a permanent smile on his face.
+In 1989, fate unfolded for Batman mobster Jack Napier.
+The criminal mastermind falls into a vat of burning acid.
+He loses the pigment of his skin and becomes molded with a permanent smile on his face.